-- □ The pretrial hearing required by G.S.
-7B-1108.1 has been conducted or is combined with the adjudicatory hearing. - $\Box$ Do any pretrial motions need to be decided? - □ Is paternity an issue?
-If so, has a motion for genetic marker testing been made (G.S.
-50.1(b1))? - $\Box$ Has the court found reasonable cause exists to order, pursuant to G.S.
-7B-1109(c), that - □ the child be examined by a psychiatrist, licensed clinical psychologist, physician, public or private agency, or any other expert to ascertain the child's psychological or physical condition or needs or

-- □ the parent be examined by a psychiatrist, licensed clinical psychologist, physician, public or private agency, or any other expert to ascertain the parent's ability to care for the child? - □ For the unknown parent, the court held a hearing pursuant to G.S.
-7B-1105 to determine the parent's name or identity. - □ The parties have been properly served or waived service (G.S.
-7B-1106; 7B-1106.1; 7B-1102). - □ Before service by publication on a known parent was made - □ The court made findings that the respondent could not otherwise be served despite diligent efforts made by the petitioner, and the court approved the form of the notice (G.S.
-7B-1106(a)) and. - $\Box$ The affidavits required by Rule 4(j1) have been filed with the court. - □ An answer or response was filed denying material allegations in the petition or motion.
+Has the court found reasonable cause exists to order, pursuant to G.S.
+7B-1109(c), that ☐ the child be examined by a psychiatrist, licensed clinical psychologist, physician, public or private agency, or any other expert to ascertain the child's psychological or physical condition or needs or the parent be examined by a psychiatrist, licensed clinical psychologist, physician, public or private agency, or any other expert to ascertain the parent's ability to care for the child?
+For the unknown parent, the court held a hearing pursuant to G.S.
+7B-1105 to determine the parent's name or identity.
+(Note : for an infant who was safely surrendered on or after October 1, 2023, a hearing pursuant to G.S.
+7B-1105.1 is required.)
+The parties have been properly served or waived service (G.S.
+7B-1106; 7B-1106.1; 7B-1102). □ Before service by publication on a known parent was made □ The court made findings that the respondent could not otherwise be served despite diligent efforts made by the petitioner, and the court approved the form of the notice (G.S.
+7B-1106(a)) and. ☐ The affidavits required by Rule 4(j1) have been filed with the court.
+An answer or response was filed denying material allegations in the petition or motion.
 A GAL and attorney advocate have been appointed for the child as required by G.S.
-7B-1108(b). - □ No answer or response denying material allegations has been filed, but the court exercised its discretion to appoint a GAL and attorney advocate as permitted by G.S.
+7B-1108(b).
+No answer or response denying material allegations has been filed, but the court exercised its discretion to appoint a GAL and attorney advocate as permitted by G.S.
 7B-1108(c).

-Parent Representation: G.S.
-7B-1101.1; 7B-1109(b)

-- □ If provisional counsel was appointed, has the appointment been confirmed or should provisional counsel be dismissed pursuant to G.S.
-7B-1101.1(a)? - ☐ If respondent wants to waive the right to counsel, has the court examined the respondent on the record and made findings to show that the waiver is knowing and voluntary? - □ The parent is under age 18 and is not emancipated.
-A Rule 17 GAL is appointed. - □ There is a substantial question as to parent's competency and need for a Rule 17 GAL.
+Pa rent Representation: G.S.
+7B-1101.1; 7B-1109(b) If provisional counsel was appointed, has the appointment been confirmed or should provisional counsel be dismissed pursuant to G.S.
+7B-1101.1(a)?
+If respondent wants to waive the right to counsel, has the court examined the respondent on the record and made findings to show that the waiver is knowing and voluntary?
+The parent is under age 18 and is not emancipated.
+A Rule 17 GAL is appointed.
+There is a substantial question as to parent's competency and need for a Rule 17 GAL.
 A hearing on that issue is required.
 At the adjudicatory hearing, the court must inquire as to whether respondent is present and represented by counsel.
 If not represented, court must inquire as to whether respondent wants counsel and is indigent and if so, appoint counsel and continue hearing for a reasonable time to allow counsel to prepare a defense.

-Timing of Hearing: G.S.
-7B-1109(a), (b), (d)

-- □ Are there any motions to continue the hearing, which must be held within ninety days of the petition or motion being filed (G.S.
+Tin ning of Hearing: G.S.
+7B-1109(a), (b), (d) Are there any motions to continue the hearing, which must be held within ninety days of the petition or motion being filed (G.S.
 7B-1109(a))?
 Continuances are limited (G.S.
-7B-1109(b), (d)). - □ Is there good cause to continue hearing for up to ninety days from the date of the initial petition to receive additional evidence, reports, or assessments that the court has requested, to allow the parties to conduct expeditious discovery, or to receive any other needed information in the best interests of the child? - □ Continuance beyond ninety days may be granted when a written order states the grounds for the continuance based on extraordinary circumstances that are necessary for the proper administration of justice (see G.S.7B-803, resolution of pending criminal charges arising from the same incident is not a sole extraordinary circumstance to continue the hearing).
-The burden of showing there are extraordinary circumstances is on the party requesting the continuance. - □ If the court appoints an attorney to a parent who was unrepresented at the hearing, the court must grant the parent an extension of time as is reasonable to permit appointed counsel to prepare a defense.
+7B-1109(b), (d)). ☐ Is there good cause to continue hearing for up to ninety days from the date of the initial petition to receive additional evidence, reports, or assessments that the court has requested, to allow the parties to conduct expeditious discovery, or to receive any other needed information in the best interests of the child?